 - education and training needs,

-- reporting and correcting safety and health problems, and
+- reporting and correcting health and safety deficiencies, and

 - injury and illness control information.

-Ways in which policy and responsibilities can be communicated include:
+The policy must be communicated to relevant parties in languages they understand.
+Ways in which the OHS policy and responsibilities can be communicated include through:

 - job descriptions,